filecoin-project/sentinel/docs/content/en/data/actors.md

 | `height`             | `bigint` | NO       | Epoch at which this deal was added or changed.                                            |

 ## Storage Miner Actor

-height bigint not null,
-state_root text not null,
-miner_id text not null,
-beneficiary text not null,
-quota numeric not null,
-used_quota numeric not null,
-expiration bigint not null,
-new_beneficiary text,
-new_quota numeric,
-new_expiration bigint,
-approved_by_beneficiary boolean,
-approved_by_nominee boolean,

 ### miner_beneficiary

 - Task: `miner_beneficiary`